Meaalofa Te'o: Is this boy the next Jonah Lomu?

 Te'o is seen using his size and strength to devastating effect, swatting aside opponent after opponent as he plows his way to the try line.

-Physically, he's certainly not your average nine-year-old and dwarfs both his teammates and the opposition.
+Physically, he's certainly not your average 9-year-old, and he dwarfs both his teammates and the opposition.

-The video shows him playing at the gala for the Doveton Steelers under-nine team, which went on to win 20-10 in the final of the tournament.
+The video shows him playing at the gala for the Doveton Steelers under-9 team, which went on to win 20-10 in the final of the tournament.

 The sight of Te'o surging through would-be defenders is not dissimilar to watching a Jonah Lomu highlights reel.
 The great New Zealand winger, who passed away in November 2015, made his name by powering through opponents on the way to the try-line.
 He gained 63 caps for the All Blacks and scored 37 tries between 1994-2002, on top of starring for its Sevens team